S3ak/fed1-exam-vanilla-frontend-website/README.md

 All of these todo's must be done to pass the asssignment.

-- [ ] End-user can see a list of items of the home page.
-- [ ] When the End-user clicks on an item in the list they are navigated to the details page.
-- [ ] End-user can view atleast three properties of an item in a list.
-- [ ] End-user can view atleast three properties of an item on the details page.
 - [ ] A error message is present when the End-user encounters a error while viewing the index page.
 - [ ] A error message is present when the End-user encounters a error while viewing the details page.
-- [ ] End-user can view the title of the item on the browser tab for a details page.
+- [ ] As a customer I can view the title of the item on the browser tab for a details page.
-- [ ] End-user can view validation message when they input an incorrect name.
+- [ ] As a customer I can view validation message when they input an incorrect name.
-- [ ] End-user can view validation message when they input an incorrect subject that is less than 10 characters.
+- [ ] As a customer I can view validation message when they input an incorrect subject that is less than 15 characters.
-- [ ] End-user can view validation message when they input an incorrect Email address.
+- [ ] As a customer I can view validation message when they input an incorrect Email address.
-- [ ] End-user can view a validation message when they input an incorrect physical address that is less than 25 characters long.
+- [ ] As a customer I can view a validation message when they input an incorrect physical address that is less than 25 characters long.
+- [ ] As a customer I want to be able to view the latest blog posts on the home page.
+- [ ] As a customer, I want to see a list of the first 10 blog posts on the blog section, so that I can quickly scan through the content and decide which posts I want to read.
+- [ ] As a customer I want to be able to view a list of all blog posts on the blog section.
+- [ ] As a customer I want A responsive website that can be As a customer, I want to ensure that the website is responsive and accessible so that I can access it on any device and easily navigate through it using any accessibility tools I need.
+- [ ] As a customer, I want to see a clear and visually appealing design on the website, so that I can easily read the content and engage with the website.
+- [ ] As a customer, I want to see a carousel/slider on the home page to display the latest blog posts, so that I can quickly access and view the latest content.
+- [ ] As a customer, I want to be able to click on a blog post and be taken to a page with specific details about that post, so that I can get more in-depth information about the topic.
+- [ ] As a customer, I want to be able to click on images in a blog post and see a larger version in a modal, so that I can view images in greater detail.
+- [ ] As a customer, I want to be able to easily contact the website owners through a contact form, so that I can reach out with any questions or feedback.
+- [ ] As a customer, I want to see error messages when I fill out the contact form incorrectly, so that I can correct my mistakes and successfully submit my message.

 ## End-user success criteria (Optional - 100%)